Waratah West

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Waratah West has 30 active public transport stops, all of which are bus stops.
-These stops are served by 20 different routes that together facilitate 956 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located 115 meters from the nearest stop.
-As a predominantly residential zone, most residents commute outwards, primarily using cars, which account for 88% of journeys.
+Waratah West has 30 active public transport stops, all serving buses.
+These stops are covered by 20 different routes, offering a total of 956 weekly passenger trips.
+Transport accessibility is high, with residents typically living 115 meters from the nearest stop.
+Most residents commute outwards daily, predominantly using cars (88%).
 On average, there are 1.3 vehicles per dwelling, lower than the regional norm.
-According to the 2021 Census, 21.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+According to the 2021 Census, 21.1% of residents work from home, potentially due to COVID-19 conditions.

-The service frequency averages 136 trips per day across all routes, equating to approximately 31 weekly trips per individual stop.
+The service frequency averages 136 trips daily across all routes, equating to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport